latilongitude/GNSS_FootballTactical/README.md

 This repository contains a data sample of football small-sided games (SSG), as well as the referential code for data pre-processing prior to tactical analysis.

-The purpose of this repository is to provide example code for all the preprocessing steps necessary for tactical analysis in football based on GNSS data.
-It can be used to analyze training sessions (including small-sided games) as well as match data.
+The purpose of this repository is to provide a code pipeline comprising all the preprocessing steps necessary for tactical analysis in football based on GNSS data.
+It can be used to analyse training sessions (including small-sided games) as well as match data.

 The code is primarily designed for Catapult tracking systems and has been made compatible with other tracking systems as well, such as STATSports.